Falmouth, Jamaica Travel Guide | History, River, Lagoon, Cruise Port & Coast

 Falmouth Cruise Port district

-A lively entry point that connects visitors with tours, shopping, local flavor, and onward access to the wider Trelawny area.
+A busy arrival point that links visitors with the town, local activity, and the wider Trelawny coast.

 Falmouth Court House in Jamaica Heritage